carpentries-lab/metagenomics-analysis/_episodes/03-trimming-filtering.md

-> ## Multi-line commands
+> ## Multi-line for long commands
 > Some of the commands we ran in this lesson are long!
-When typing a long
+To separate code chunks onto separate lines
-> command into your terminal, you can use the `\` character
+>  When typing into your terminal a command with long input or many modifiying parameters, you can
-> to separate code chunks onto separate lines.
-This can make your code more readable.
-For example lets use multilines with the echo command, using "\" it is possible to use several lines to print "hello world" on your terminal.
+>   use the `\` character; This will make your code more readable.
+For example, lets use multilines
+>   with the echo command, with `\` it is possible to use several lines to print "hello world"
+>   on your terminal.
 > >~~~
 > >$ echo he\
 > >$ llo\